neelsoumya/ai_outreach/README.md

     * https://www.coursera.org/learn/ai-for-everyone/lecture/9n83j/more-examples-of-what-machine-learning-can-and-cannot-do​

-* Better images of AI
+* Better images of AI.
+Most images of AI capture general misconceptions and obfuscate the true nature of AI.
+This website is a repository of images that accurately portray the nature of AI to lay audiences

      * https://betterimagesofai.org/images

 * Ethics in mathematics (comics)